Restaurants in London

 One of London's finest eateries, Restaurant Gordon Ramsay opened in 1998 as the chef's first independently owned venture.
-Today it has three Michelin stars - an honour held by only one other British restaurant.
-With 14 tables seating 44 guests, this exclusive venue has become a must for connoisseurs of fine contemporary cuisine from around the world.
-Feast on butter poached Scottish lobster tail, roasted Barbary duck and Gianduja chocolate soufflé.
+Today it has three Michelin stars - an honour held by only a handful other British restaurants.
+With a seating capacity of 45 covers, this exclusive venue has become a must for connoisseurs of fine contemporary cuisine from around the world.
+Feast on pan-fried scallops from the Isle of Skye, suckling pig, and Manjari chocolate delice.
+A vegetarian menu is also available.
 Open for lunch and dinner Monday to Friday, book well in advance.

 Fire and Stone

-A cosy atmosphere with contemporary trimmings and the smell of fresh oven-baked pizza in the air, the trendy Fire and Stone pizza joint in Covent Garden is ideal for a family outing, a casual meal with friends or a romantic dinner.
-Boasting the largest wood-fired oven in the northern hemisphere, this franchise pizzeria produces a large variety of pizzas, themed on the different flavours of the continents and made with only the freshest ingredients.
-Compliment your meal with some of their quality red wines, or try an exotic smoothie.
+A cosy atmosphere with contemporary trimmings and the smell of fresh oven-baked pizza in the air, the trendy Fire and Stone pizza joint in Covent Garden is ideal for a family outing, a casual meal with friends, or a romantic dinner.
+This franchise pizzeria produces a large variety of pizzas, themed on the different flavours of the continents and made with only the freshest ingredients.
+Complement your meal with some of their quality red wines.
 Open daily for lunch and dinner.

 Address: 31/32 Maiden Lane, Covent Garden

 A highly creative contemporary Indian restaurant, Zaika offers sensational Indian cuisine in a cool and vibrant setting.
 Situated in trendy Kensington, Zaika has won Best Indian Restaurant in the London Restaurant Awards and holds three AA rosettes.
 Try the tasting menu to get a fuller understanding of the extensive Indian flavours.
-The Indian home-smoked salmon and Masala duck breast are also favourites.
-With great service, plush interiors and excellent cuisine, Zaika is a fail-proof night out.
+The Malabar prawns and the Nihari Gosht are also favourites.
+With great service, plush interiors, and excellent cuisine, Zaika is a fail-proof night out.
 Open for lunch from Tuesday to Sunday, and every evening for dinner.

 Address: 1 Kensington High Street, Kensington

-The Gun is a lovely, British-styled restaurant that is gaining plenty of popularity for its up-market take on classic dishes.
-Open for lunch and dinner (reservations essential), be sure to try the Herdwick mutton with pearl barley stew or the grilled fillet of royal bream, served with squid and parsley risotto.
+The Gun is a lovely, British-styled restaurant that has gained popularity for its up-market take on classic dishes.
+Open for lunch and dinner (reservations essential), be sure to try the 45 day-aged Cumbrian rare breed steaks, served with bearnaise sauce, watercress, and hand-cut chips.
+This waterside pub is delightfully British.